Pizhevsky/keyhook_booking/README.md

 6. Switch back to manager.
 Slot is marked 'Booked'.
 7. Try to cancel booking as tenant and as manager.
 8. Try to delete slots as manager.
-9. To add users and initial slots check file server.ts, modify bulkCreate functions and restart.
+9. Add users with page form and try the variety of combinations.

 Talking points: